Bunnzulu/Pokemon-Blueish/README.md

 *Flashing lights with some Move Animations

-Check the requiremnts file to install needed modules.
+pip install -r Requirments.txt to download needed modules.
-After installing, Downlaod the project and run "python main.py"